Let’s talk about the importance and costs of safe motoring.

 Find an MOT test deal

 Deals are all the rage on most money blogs.
 When it comes to costs of the MOT test, I’d preach caution.
 Please make sure that by looking for the lowest price of MOT test you are not compromising the robustness of the test itself – MOT tests are a government requirement for a good reason and it is in your interest to be safe.

 (Also, one of the perks of co-owning an MOT and car service garage is knowing that many testing stations get in trouble with the Ministry of Transport, and even get closed, because of doing a shoddy job.)

 Conduct these simple checks

-- Check lightening and signalling.
-I’ll have you know that lightening and signalling faults account for 19% of MOT test failure.
+- Check lighting and signaling.
+I’ll have you know that lightening and signaling faults account for 19% of MOT test failure.
 So save yourself some time and money and check there are no light bulbs for changing and all is as it should be.

 - Check your windscreen wipers.
 Again, simple enough and well worth doing.

 - Blow your horn.
 I mean literally make sure that the horn is working.

 If you have prayer beads hanging off your mirror and dancing Elvis dolls on your dashboard clear them out.
 And while you are at it, make sure that there is nothing that obstructs your vision of the road – hard to believe but 7% of MOT failures are because of obstructing objects.